What is the REACH Technique©? Enter:

 8. The love of sugar

 A strong dependence on sugar is a big one.
 I noticed this once I went off sugar and how much I was actually addicted to it.
 I didn’t think I could live without sugar and when I did, I would get incredibly depressed, hollow like something major had happened in my life.
 I was incredibly dependant.
 Women with Endometriosis often express this love for sugar.
-I think it has to do with wanting to boost their Glycemic Index but it is often an emotional comfort food.
+I think it has to do with wanting to boost their energy levels but it is often an emotional comfort food.

 9. Sore Breasts

-Having sore breasts a few days before your period is due is also quite common with women who have Endometriosis.
+Having sore breasts a few days before your period is due, is also quite common with women who have Endometriosis.
 It can be so severe that you can’t stand the idea of walking anywhere and is caused by water retention in the body.
 Cutting out coffee is one of the easiest remedies to get rid of sore breasts.

 Headaches are actually a sign from your body that is it not entirely happy with you.
 If you get them on a constant basis, this is a sign that you should listen to your body and change something!
 Both headaches and migraines are closely linked to hormone imbalances in the body.